-While diamond mining companies have made significant inroads in becoming more environmentally and socially conscious in the last two decades, growing a diamond in a lab still has a lot less impact on the planet.
+Diamond mining companies have made significant inroads in becoming more environmentally and socially conscious in the last two decades.
+However, growing a diamond in a lab still has a lot less impact on the planet.

-A massive 250 tonnes of earth must be extracted to mine a single one carat rough diamond.
+A massive 250 tons of earth must be extracted to mine a single, one-carat rough diamond.
 Deforestation can also occur, destroying ecosystems in the area surrounding a mine.
 Mining companies in some countries have to adhere to strict environmental standards, but other countries do not have any regulations in place.

 Another issue of great concern for customers purchasing diamond jewellery is blood diamonds, or conflict diamonds.
 These are diamonds that have been mined in war zones to fund armies and rebel militias fighting civil wars.

 Thanks to the formation of the Kimberley Process in 2003, the majority of conflict diamonds have been eliminated from the jewellery market.
 The Kimberley Process Certification Scheme (KPCS) imposes extensive requirements on its member countries to enable them to certify shipments of rough diamonds as ‘conflict-free’ and prevent conflict diamonds from entering the legitimate trade.